astsam/rtl8812au/README.md

 The master branch is based on https://github.com/ulli-kroll/rtl8821au branch v4.3.22-beta/rework.
 According to rtw_version.c the real driver version is 4.3.20.

+# Kali
+Kali Linux now supports/builds from the v5.1.5 branch, which got kernel v4.12 support, more adapters supported and we strongly recommend to use the v5.1.5 branch for whatever linux you may be running.
+Both 8812AU & 8814AU are supported.

-The branch v4.3.21 may be built for RTL8814AU or RTL8812AU/RTL8821AU chipset.
+The branch v4.3.21 may also be built for RTL8814AU or RTL8812AU/RTL8821AU chipset.
+Kernel v4.12 support still missing.

 for building RTL8812AU/RTL8821AU driver type: